Skip to main content

 Test Plan

-Example: You can create a Test Plan under the Test Runs & Results tab of TestRail.
-For an example test plan, see the Cross-Browser Search test plan (TestRail account required).
+Creating in TestRail: Create a Test Plan under the Test Runs & Results tab.
+For an example, see the Cross-Browser Search test plan.

 Traceability Reports

-Traceability Reports have two components:
+Traceability Reports consist of two required components:

 E2E Test Participation